muhhendrah/Online-Shoppers-Purchasing-Intention/README.md

 ## Business Insights & Recommendation
 ---

-Recommendations (Further recommendations explained in Final Presentation Deck):
+Recommendations:
+1. Prioritizing existing resources to improve, promote, and advertise in Kota Tangerang Selatan, Depok, and Jakarta for marketing purposes
-1. Discount Offering to Real-Time Non-Purchase Predicted Visitors
+2. Discount Offering to Real-Time Non-Purchase Predicted Visitors
-2. Decrease 15% Exit Rates
-3. Increase 5% Administrative
-4. Increase 5% Product Related Duration
-5. Decrease 10% Product Related
+3. Improving the UI/UX platform/website

-With implementing all of those recommendations, Lauk Fresh has the potential to `increase conversion rate by 14.77% and increase gross profit by 95%`.
+With implementing the recommendations, our company has the potential to `increase the conversion rate from 15.63% up to 23.32% and increase the company’s gross profit up to 17%`.

+Find the Full Explanation [here](https://medium.com/@muhhendrah/online-shoppers-purchasing-intention-prediction-for-higher-conversion-rate-using-machine-learning-6765cb0fbad2)